Skip to content

 Using Stone Lintels in a Fireplace

-Some stone fireplaces have lasted for centuries, but modern style stone is often a cast material, and only really recommended for decorative purposes.
-If stone is what you want in your fireplace focal point, then I would recommend a reinforced concrete lintel to take the strain behind the scenes.
+Some stone fireplaces have lasted for centuries, but modern cast stone is often decorative.
+If stone is required visually, a reinforced concrete lintel is typically used structurally behind it.

 Concrete Lintels for Your Fireplace

-For new builds, or renovations of larger fireplaces, a steel reinforced concrete lintel is the perfect choice.
-Concrete lintels are easy to install in masonry and can cope with heat in the same way as bricks, mortar and concrete blocks.
+For new builds, or renovations of larger fireplaces, a steel reinforced concrete lintel is the most practical choice.
+Concrete fireplace lintels are easy to install in masonry and perform consistently alongside brick, block and mortar.

-If you use a concrete lintel in your fireplace construction, or renovation you can be confident that:
+• If you use concrete lintels in your fireplace construction or renovation, you can be confident that:

-The compressive strength of concrete means that the weight of the chimney stack overhead will not be a problem
+• The compressive strength of concrete means that the weight of the chimney stack overhead can be safely supported

 Can I Use a Steel Lintel in my Fireplace?